ahabra/esbuild-project-starter/README.md

     3. `package.json`, `package-lock.json`: NPM package definition.
     4. `README.md`: This file.
     5. `web-test-runner.config.mjs`: web-test-runner configuration using Puppeteer headless.
-2. `scripts/` directory: Contains build scripts
+2. `scripts/` directory: Contains build scripts.
 3. `src/` directory: Contains the application's source, including js, html, css, images, ...
 4. `target/` directory: Will be generated after the first build.
 Contains build-generated files and directories:
     1. `coverage/` directory: Will be generated after the first test run.
 Contains test coverage report
     2. `dist/` directory: Contains the distribution files and source map

 Note: The code included in `src` is for demo purposes.
-You can change it or remove it as you see fit.
+You can change or remove it as you see fit.

 ## Running From The Command Line